TidalWavesNode/Auto-Restart-Masternode/README.md

 *default CRON time to run is 0100 UTC the 1st day of every month*

-If you want to see the log
+If you want to view logs...

 cd ~/StorX-Node/cronlog